Easy Strategies to Slash Heating Costs This Winter

 October 20, 2022

-Most people probably don’t think about their furnaces all that much, but it can be downright frustrating if your furnace has problems.
+Updates: 12/21/24 Most people probably don’t think about their furnaces all that much, but it can be downright frustrating if your furnace has problems.
 One of the most common problems with furnaces is delayed ignition.
 There are several reasons why your furnace might be experiencing delayed ignition.
 1. Dirty Flame Sensor One common cause of delayed ignition is a dirty flame sensor.
 The flame sensor is responsible for detecting whether or not the furnace’s burner is lit.
-If the sensor is dirty, it can take longer for the furnace to detect that the burner is lit.
-This
+If the sensor is dirty, it can take longer for the furnace to detect that

 Continue Reading